-ERC Advanced Grant 2015: Notes and Tips for Applicants (Version April 23rd, 2015)
+ERC Advanced Grant 2014: Notes and Tips for Applicants (version Oktober 1st, 2014)

-Quick overview: AdG 2015 Call
+Quick overview: AdG 2014 Call

-- Prolonged "waiting time" for resubmission of ERC proposals (1 year for proposals evaluated as "category B", 2 years for "category C" proposals) - Model CV- Template provided by ERC (for guidance only) - 10 years Track record: only up to 10 Publications from should be presented - Mandatory "Funding ID" annex to indicate running and submitted grants - ERC abstract on Cover Page needs to be identical to abstract in online-forms (no separate "Proposal Summary" anymore) - Dedicated textbox to explain "cross-panel"/"cross-domain" nature of proposal, if a second panel is selected (on Cover Page of B1) - Simplified budget table - Some changes in ERC "panel descriptors" (keywords) - Online Proposal Submission via the EU Research Participant Portal (PPSS): Registration of applicants via ECAS system/PIC code mandatory; some changes in the administrative on-line forms -> early pre-registration advisable - Ethical issues table needs to be completed online; additional questions in ethics section, "ethics self-assessment" to be provided if any issue in the ethical issues table applies - Request for exclusion of up to three reviewers possible without justification - Open Access mandatory as in Horizon 2020, related costs can be charged to the project - Minimum 30% of the Pls total working time needs to be committed to the ERC project, and the Pl needs to spend minimum 50% of his/her total working time in Europe or a Horizon 2020-Associated Country (even if the salary of the Pl is not charged to the project).
+- Prolonged "waiting time" for resubmission of ERC proposals (1 year for proposals evaluated as "category B", 2 years for "category C" proposals) - Model CV- Template provided by ERC (for guidance only) - Mandatory "Funding ID" annex to indicate running and submitted grants - ERC abstract on Cover Page needs to be identical to abstract in online-forms (no separate "Proposal Summary" anymore) - New textbox to explain "cross-panel"/"cross-domain" nature of proposal, if a second panel is selected (on Cover Page of B1) - Simplified budget table - Some changes in ERC "panel descriptors" (keywords) - Online Proposal Submission via the EU Research Participant Portal (PPSS): Registration of applicants via ECAS - system/PIC code mandatory; some changes in the administrative on-line forms -> early pre-registration important - Ethical issues table needs to be completed online; additional questions in ethics section, "ethics self-assessment" to be provided if any issue in the ethical issues table applies - Request for exclusion of up to three reviewers possible without justification - Open Access mandatory as in Horizon 2020, related costs can be charged to the project - Minimum 30% of the PIs total working time needs to be committed to the ERC project, and the PI needs to spend minimum 50% of his/her total working time in Europe or a Horizon 2020-Associated Country (even if the salary of the PI is not charged to the project).
 The time commitment will be monitored by the ERC.